MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Reports/Get-MgBetaReportDailyPrintUsageByUser.md

 Retrieve a user's usage summary for a particular time period.
 See the printUsageByUser documentation for descriptions of each of the endpoints.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgReportDailyPrintUsageByUser](/powershell/module/Microsoft.Graph.Reports/Get-MgReportDailyPrintUsageByUser?view=graph-powershell-1.0)

 ## SYNTAX